Is Black Tea Acidic or Alkaline?

 Do you love drinking black tea but wonder "is black tea is acidic or alkaline?"
 Some people drink black tea to boost alertness and energy.
 Others believe tea is acidic so they drink tea to help with digestion.

-If you are in one of these groups, we understand your concern.
+If you love black tea, we understand your curiosity on this topic.
 Too much acidity in your diet could adversely affect your digestion as well as damage your oral health.
+For people with acid reflux or GERD, even mild acidity can be enough to trigger symptoms.

 The level of acidity varies significantly depending on the type of tea leaf.
 Each type of tea has different degrees of alkalinity and acidity.
 The older, more tender, and weak tea leaves are more acidic.
 Black tea is actually less acidic than coffee.